kelsiealopez/MongoliaBirds/README.md

   → Double-check you gave the right sample CSV and output folder.
 - If you get a “file not found” error, check your file paths with `ls some_path`.
 - If your job fails with “not enough memory,” increase the `--mem` value in your script (e.g. 150000 → 200000).
-- To get help, ask a team member or post in the [nf-core Slack](https://nf-co.re/join/slack).

 ---

 ## Additional Resources